liumichael/facecard/deliverables/iteration-02.plan.md

  * What's the purpose of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.

  We generally have 2 meetings a week held on Discord voice chat.
 One meeting on Friday and one on Saturday.
 The Friday meeting allows us to update other members of the group about our progress.
 This allows us to determine the current status of the application and help determine our goals for the next week.
 During our Satuday meeting, we actively discuss our goals for the next week.
 We discuss what each member will implement and how they will implement it.

 planned events:

--Saturday October 14: Discord
+- Saturday October 14: Discord

 We discuss what we have to implement and how we will do so for the next week.
 Our goal for this week was to hard code HTML/CSS pages so we can have a general idea of what the end product will look like

--Friday October 20: Discord
+- Friday October 20: Discord

 We discuss Our progress for this week.
 Most of us met the tasks discussed on Saturday of the previous week.

--Saturday October 21: Discord
+- Saturday October 21: Discord

 We discuss what we have to implement and how we will do so for the next week.
 We decided to move a lot of the hard coded HTML elements to JavaScript, so that we can prepare pre-made JavaScript objects for when a backend is implemented.

--Friday November 3: Discord
+- Friday November 3: Discord

 We discuss Our progress for this week.
 Most of us had completed their tasks discussed on Saturday of the previous week.

--Saturday November 4: Discord
+- Saturday November 4: Discord

 We discuss what we have to implement and how we will do so for the next week.
 We discussed how many of the features needed to be implemented so we can demo the general functionality of the app.
 We also decided to implement a backend using nodejs for proper linking between pages.

--Friday November 10: Discord
+- Friday November 10: Discord

 We discuss Our progress for this week.
 Most of us had completed their tasks discussed on Saturday of the previous week.

--Saturday November 11: Discord
+- Saturday November 11: Discord

 We discuss what we have to implement and how we will do so for the next week.
 We decided to focus on the production of the demo video.
 Script writing, recording and editing would be done for the next week.